ganbarodigital/php-mv-defensive/docs/V1/Exceptions/UnsupportedValue.md

      * create a new exception
      *
      * @param  mixed $var
-     *         the variable that has the unsupported type
+     *         the variable that has the unsupported value
      * @param  string $fieldOrVarName
      *         the name of the input field, PHP variable or function/method
      *         parameter that contains $data